»Student Accounts: Frequently Asked Questions

 +-When will I receive my tuition bill?

 Tuition bills cannot be generated until a student is registered for classes.
-Returning students who register during the priority registration period can expect their Fall bills to be generated June 30, Spring bills November 30, Summer around April 30.
+Students who register during the priority registration period can expect their Fall bills to be generated June 30, Spring bills November 30, Summer April 30.
 Students registering after those billing dates won’t be billed until the end of the month during which they enroll and should check immediately with the Business Office for payment details.

 +-Does Chapman University offer a Payment Plan?